 Purchase a Wedding Binder

 The other key piece that you’re going to need to get organized before your big day is a binder.
-It’s useful to have a physical place to store booking confirmations, receipts, swatches and samples in addition to keeping them together in your inbox.
+It’s useful to have a physical place to store booking confirmations, contracts, receipts, swatches and samples in addition to keeping them together in your inbox.
 Keep this binder somewhere in your house so that, when inspiration strikes, you have somewhere to write everything down!
 If you hire a wedding coordinator to make sure the day goes as planned, they’ll likely appreciate having everything in one place.

 3. Set Your Budget